 The appeal process is a written procedure.
 The applicant has the right to request an oral hearing but this is only granted if it is deemed beneficial for the investigation or if it would result in a rapid determination of the case.
 If new grounds for seeking protection are presented for the first time at court level, the court may refer the case back to the Migration Agency for reconsideration.
-This is because an applicant has the right to have their protection grounds assessed at two separate instances.
+This is because applicants have the right to have their protection grounds assessed at two separate instances.

-The applicant or the Migration Agency have three weeks from the date of the Migration Court's decision to request leave to appeal to the Migration Court of Appeal, or the date the applicant's legal representative received the decision.
-Leave to appeal is granted if "it is of importance for the guidance of the application of the law that the appeal is examined by the Migration Court of Appeal or there are other exceptional grounds for examining the appeal."10 Such exceptional reasons can exist where the Migration Agency has made a serious procedural error.
+The applicant or the Migration Agency have three weeks from the date of the Migration Court's decision to request leave to appeal to the Migration Court of Appeal, when there has been an oral hearing in Court, or from the date the applicant's legal representative received the decision.
+Leave to appeal is granted if "it is of importance for the guidance of the application of the law that the appeal is examined by the Migration Court of Appeal or there are other exceptional grounds for examining the appeal."
+Such exceptional reasons can exist where the Migration Agency has made a serious procedural error.
 Free legal aid is provided for making an application for leave to appeal.
-If leave is granted, further legal assistance is provided.
+If leave is granted, further legal aid is provided.

 The Migration Court of Appeal is the main national source of precedent in the Swedish asylum system.
 Decisions by the Migration Courts are not deemed to have any special precedent-creating status, even though they may contain important legal reasoning.
-However, since only one Migration Court deals with Dublin appeals, its position on returns to certain EU countries where there are grounds to believe that due process cannot be ensured can entail a temporary halt in returns until a decision has been made by the Migration Court of Appeal on the matter.
+However, since only the Migration Court in Stockholm deals with Dublin appeals, its position on returns to certain EU countries where there are grounds to believe that due process cannot be ensured can entail a temporary halt in returns until a decision has been made by the Migration Court of Appeal on the matter.

 The Migration Court of Appeal can exceptionally hold an oral hearing but in most cases, there is only a written procedure.
+There are no lay judges at this level.